BACK

 Churn Rate

-% loss of users/customers post-launch
+% of users or customers lost post-launch

-Retention
+Retention effectiveness

 Analytics

-< 10%
+Under 10%

 5. Example KPI Scorecard